thomasrzhao/TRZForcePressGestureRecognizer/README.md

 forcePressRecognizer.minimumRelativeForce = 0.25
 ```

 Relative force is defined as UITouch.force / UITouch.maximumPossibleForce, so it has a valid range of 0.0 to 1.0.
-The default value of minimumRelativeForce is 0.5 (though I'm not sure if that is reasonable or not).
+The default value of minimumRelativeForce is 0.5.

 ## Advanced